-Fighting for the Third District
+Fighting for the new Sixth District

 Born at Little Company of Mary Hospital and raised in St. Barnabas Parish, I learned from an early age the importance of staying engaged in my community.
 As I grew up, my family relocated to Palos Park, where I attended Carl Sandburg High School and worked at Orland Square Mall.

 To cover my college tuition at Marquette University, I signed up for a work-study program, cleaning at the Food Service and hitting the books in between.
 I then completed my degree at the University of Wisconsin.

 I worked my way up to become a partner in one of the largest ad agencies in the U.S. and later left to start my own successful consulting business.